openpracticelibrary/carddecks/README.md

 # version & changelog
-This is version 3.3
+This is version 3.4

-Changes since version 3.2:
+Changes since version 3.3:
-- Removed Barclays logo from all cards that had it (white side)
+- Updated the section "Updating card files" in the README.md file.